Cycling China – Bicycle Touring Across [Itineraries and Tips]

 Best Apps and VPNs to download for a trip to China

-We are not here to talk about the implications and control systems of the Chinese government but if you want to read something before downloading one of these apps you can take a look at this article and do some research yourself.
+We are not here to discuss the implications and control systems of the Chinese government, but if you want to read something before downloading one of these apps, you can do your own research.

 You should download the apps before entering China since Google Play will not be accessible.
 You will have to download them via VPN or use a Chinese app store, which might not be so straightforward.